Harraseeket Historic District

 The Harraseeket Historic District encompasses some of the oldest maritime village areas of the town of Freeport, Maine.
-It includes properties along both banks of the tidal Harraseeket River, from the Mast Landing area (roughly where Bow Street crosses the river) in the north to Wolf Neck and the villages of Porter (or Bartol's) Landing and South Freeport on the west bank of the river.
+It includes properties along both banks of the tidal Harraseeket River, from the Mast Landing area (roughly where Bow Street crosses the river) in the north to Wolf Neck and the villages of Porter's (or Bartol's) Landing and South Freeport on the west bank of the river.
 The district was listed on the National Register of Historic Places in 1974.

 Mast Landing

 The Mast Landing area was an important maritime site in Maine in the mid-18th century.
 It was here that trees felled for the purposes of being used as ship masts were brought from the Maine interior for shipment to England.
 By the late 18th century a small village had grown up in this area, most of whose surviving elements are now in ruins.
 Notable among the survivors is the Pettengill House and Farm, one of the finest examples of a traditional New England saltbox in Maine, some of whose farm acreage has preserved its setting.
 Four other houses survive in the area from the early 19th century.